suixinsuo/olympus-protocol/docs/redeem.md

 An investor will request to withdraw part of his invested amount.
 He can withdraw more than his total balance of the token.

-For example, an investor with 1e18 tokens of the derivative, can request 1 time with 1e18, or request two times with 5e17, with the same result.
+For example, an investor with 1e18 tokens of the derivative can request 1 time with 1e18, or request two times with 5e17, with the same result.
-However if he tries to request 2e18, transaction will revert, or for three times redeem 5e17, the last transaction will revert.
+However, if he tries to request 2e18, the transaction will revert, or for three times redeem 5e17, the last transaction will revert.

 Request withdraw contains the next modifiers:

-- whenNotPaused: In case of emergency, such as an security issue, the owner can decide to pause the derivative, preventing bad actors from abusing the fund.
+- whenNotPaused: In case of emergency, such as a security issue, the owner can decide to pause the derivative, preventing bad actors from abusing the fund.
   When the fund is paused, the transactions will revert
-- withoutRisk: Without risk will use the risk provider to check special conditions on the transaction, if the transaction is considered to have risk, this will fail.
-You can check in the risk controller which conditions could fail.
+- withoutRisk: Without risk will use the risk provider to check special conditions on the transaction, if the transaction is considered to have a risk, this will fail.
+You can check in the Risk controller which conditions could fail.

 ##### Parameters